What is an LLC?

-One of the most popular business structures is the LLC, which stands for limited liability company.
+An LLC (limited liability company) is one of the most popular business structures.
 Many entrepreneurs incorporate as LLCs to separate their personal and business finances, but there are other, more tangible advantages, too.

 When you form an LLC, you get taxed like a sole proprietor or partnership while receiving the liability protection of a corporation.
 Plus, there’s flexibility with the set-up.
 You can be a sole owner or one of multiple owners (also called members).